hapax/hapax.github.io/assets/chuzenji.md

 Along the main road is *Lake Garden* (レイク・ガ－デ ン), a sprawling frontage once offering travellers the trifold amenities of omiyage, teppenyaki, and hotel.
-Long abandoned, is now offers little more than a dereliction of weeds, rust, and lace curtains Hideo Nakata might approve of.
+Long abandoned, *Lake Garden* now offers little more than a dereliction of weeds, rust, and lace curtains that Hideo Nakata might approve of.
 The hotel section is bookended by two inexplicable objects: a large stone toad (technically, sitting in the teppenyaki carpark) and a wooden owl.